coast fire coast fire calculator coast fi

 5. Neglecting Tax-Advantaged Accounts

-Even after reaching Coast FIRE, it may still make sense to contribute to tax-advantaged accounts (401k match, Roth IRA) if you are earning income.
-The tax benefits compound over time and provide additional security.
-Coast FIRE does not mean you should stop all financial optimization — just that you no longer need to save at a high rate.
+Even after reaching Coast FIRE, it may still make sense to contribute to tax-advantaged accounts (401k match, Roth IRA) while you are earning income.
+The tax benefits compound over time and add a layer of security.
+Coast FIRE does not mean abandoning every financial optimization.
+It just means you no longer need to save at a high rate.

 Frequently Asked Questions